Mindgamesnl/OpenAudioMc/docs/account.md

 A small popup will then appear, guiding you through the setup step by step.
 Pay close attention, your initial installation cannot be undone, and you may be asked to restart your server afterwards!
 <br />
 ![addon installer](assets/addon-installer.png)

+### Automation Process
+Some servers scale their servers dynamically, which often involves new servers being made from templates with their "default" settings.
+We do offer an addon for this (PersistentFingerprints), which gives you a set of permanent fingerprints that you can set as environment variables in your containers to automate server validation and linking.
+Please contact us through the discord to request an activation code for this addon, and we'll hook you up.